elotroalex/cahier-anf/_texts/traduction.md

 - {:.pr.i} the bells ... the rain ...
 - {:.pr.i} that jingle, jingle, jingle ...

-- {:.pr.i} When the early morning ends, this flat town---spread out ...
+- {:.pr.i} When the early morning ends, this flat town---splayed ...
 - {:.pr.i} It crawls on its hands without ever wanting to cross the sky with a protesting stance.
 The backs of the houses are afraid of the sky strewn with fire, their feet fear drowning in the ground.
 They have chosen to place themselves superficially between surprises and treacheries.
 And yet it moves forward, the town.
 It even grazes more and more every day beyond the tide of tiled corridors, prudish shutters, sticky courtyards, paintings dripping.
 And little hushed up scandals, little shames silenced, immense little hatreds knead into bumps and hollows the narrow streets where the stream grimaces longitudinally among the turds ...

 - {:.pr.i} When the early morning ends, life, prostrate, we know not where to send our aborted dreams, the river of life desperately torpid in its bed, without turgescence or depression, uncertain where to flow, lamentably empty, the heavy impartiality of boredom, doling out darkness over all things equally, stagnant air without a clear bird opening.